-ECO 115 PRI NCIPLES ( OF PERSO NAL II NVEST TINC Э 3- 3-0 Students lear n both a conceptual and a applied l ap proach t to perso nal investments Financial theory is s used as а practical quide to investments.
+ECO 115 PRINCIPLES OF PERSONAL INVESTING.
+3-3-0

+Students learn both a conceptual and applied approach to personal investments.
 Financial theory is used as a practical guide to understanding the workings of financial markets.
 Topics include the investment risk/return relationship, debt and equity instruments, sources of investment information, efficient markets, managing your portfolio, and investment companies.